miladr0/express-typescript-mongodb/README.md

-🎫 A Class Base Routing Boilerplate for Node.js, Express.js, MongoDB with Typescript
+🎫 A Class Base Routing Boilerplate for Node.js, Express.js, MongoDB with Typescript.

+### What is it?
+Try to implement A  Class Base Routing with clean structure and scalable boilerplate in Node.js,Express.js and Typescript.

 ### Features

 - **Sentry** catch errors.